 Miles can also channel his bio-electricity outward as a burst of electrostatic energy capable of knocking away enemies.
 He can also use his bio-electricity to enhance the power of his punches.
 He can also produce threads of bio-electricity that can function similarly to his webs, allowing him to swing, toss his opponents, or even send an electric shock.

 9. Surge (Marvel)

-Surge can absorb electricity at all times from the static in the air, electric equipment, outlets, etc. She can then dispel the absorbed energy through lightning blasts from her hands and other parts of her body.
+Surge can absorb electricity at all times from the static in the air, electric equipment, outlets, etc. She can then dispel the absorbed energy through lightning blasts from her hands and other body parts.
 These blasts are powerful when used effectively.
-She can also discharge the energy in bursts of super speed allowing her to run several hundred miles an hour and retain this speed for hours.
+She can also discharge the energy in bursts of super speed, allowing her to run several hundred miles an hour and retain this speed for hours.

 8. Spectrum (Marvel)

 Her power set is god-tier.
 She can control gamma rays, UV radiation, infrared radiation, x-rays, microwaves, radio waves, and electricity.
-Whenever she transforms her body into one energy form, she can exhibit all its properties.
+She can exhibit all its properties whenever she transforms her body into one energy form.
 So, by channeling electricity, she can achieve several effects lightning blasts, electric shields, electric force beams, and so on.
-At one time she was able to change her form into an enormous bolt of lightning while trying to stop a sea beast.
+At one time, she could change her form into an enormous bolt of lightning while trying to stop a sea beast.

 7. Static (DC)